 We absolutely ADORE The Encyclopedia of Arda!
 Their $4 US iPad App is so handy, well worth the money!
 It is similar to the Tolkien Gateway.
 The Tolkien Professor and Mythgard Institute also shared Signum University‘s awesome app for studying The Silmarillion – excellent!

 Elvish Language Resources:

-If you have an iPhone or iPad – you can learn Quenya Elvish with Elvenspeak for FREE, or try ElvenSpeak Pro for around $2.00 US that also has Sindarin!
-Thanks Earendil of Lassiquendi for this awesome learning tool, which uses the free Ardalambion course!
+Earendil of ElvenScholar.org has a free and paid version for learning Quenya which is based on the free Ardalambion course (approved by Christopher Tolkien).
 For webmasters looking to code accents, diphthongs and umlauts, use this HTML Coding Chart.
 Other sources are: Parf Edhellen ElfDict.com, Learn Elvish Language and Quenya101.com

 For those interested in Elvish Names (Quenya or Sindarin), perhaps you feel pulled to start with your birth name – see Elvish.org’s Name Website.
 Take a look at the Sindarin Elvish Name Generator as well as this link – look into the “themes” options for the best matches.

 Recent Find!
 Download the PDF: Dimitra Fimi’s scholarly study of the Tolkien languages!

 For those of you who are looking for how the Tengwar and/or the Cirth can make a system of divination (not unlike the Runes but of course different) – start here with the 36 Taratir on Middle-earth Reunion’s website.

 This was recently located, Elven Wedding Customs.
 You may explore other topics in the left-hand column there too.

 This is a a rather interesting spiritual take on Tolkien from Jay Weidner and Sharron Rose – enjoy!